Jump to

 Moving The Matter Particles

-In this example of a simple universe, the strand particles stick to each other and this continuously pulls a distorted torus shaped particle back into its perfectly round shape
+And this continuously pulls a distorted torus shaped particle back into its perfectly round shape

 Simple momentum Mass (inertia and momentum)

-However, a torus shaped particle in this example of a simple universe, could perhaps gain momentum by a pair of the helix shaped particles attaching themselves to the torus shaped particle
+By a pair of the helix shaped particles attaching themselves to the torus shaped particle

 The following animation shows a simple photon particle attaching itself to an electron, and another photon attaching itself to a pair of electrons, the two photons pushing the electrons along, the Run button start / stops the animation (any of the buttons can be used in pause mode)